 To upload a client-level data XML file, open your RSR Provider Report.
-From within the RSR Provider Report, click the "Import Client-level Data" link in the Provider Report Navigation menu on the left.
-Then, follow the on-screen instructions.
+From within the RSR Provider Report, click the "Import Client-level Data" link in the Provider Report Navigation panel on the left.
+Follow the on-screen instructions.

-Each file uploaded into the RSR system goes through a schema validation check.
-This check is automatically performed by the RSR system when a file is uploaded.
-If the file is noncompliant, the user's file will be rejected by the RSR system, and a complete list of error messages will be displayed.
-Users can download the list as a text file and use it to fix the client-level data in their source system.
+Each file uploaded into the RSR system goes through an automatic schema validation check.
+If the file is noncompliant, the RSR system rejects the file, and a complete list of error messages will be displayed.
+Download the list as a text file and use it to fix the client-level data in your source system.

-Providers should generate and review the Data Completeness Report and Upload Confirmation Report from the left navigation menu before submitting the data.
+Generate and review the Upload Completeness Report from the left Navigation panel before submitting the data.